Best Wireless Gaming Mice (2026)

 Best Value: Razer Viper V3 HyperSpeed (~$70) — Check price

-The Viper V3 HyperSpeed is the best wireless gaming mouse under $100 by a wide margin.
+The Viper V3 HyperSpeed remains the best wireless gaming mouse under $100.
 It packs a Focus Pro 30K sensor, Mechanical Switches Gen-2 with 60-million click lifecycle, and an incredible 280 hours of battery life on a single AA battery at 1000Hz polling.
 At 82g it is not ultralight, but it tracks accurately on every surface and delivers esports-grade latency via HyperSpeed wireless.
 An optional HyperPolling dongle unlocks 4000Hz polling. [src1, src2, src5]

 Best for MMO/MOBA: Corsair Scimitar Elite Wireless SE (~$140) — Check price